akospaska/MyglsPluginLite/README.md

 # Description

-The code itself for business reason is secret, but i will describe how the architecture and the flow works.
+The code itself for business reasons is secret, but i will describe how the architecture and the flow works.

 ## Shopify applications